doubleirish/OSCON_2015/README.md

 It's something we all do, but how it's done can be haphazard.
 I'm talking about troubleshooting, an often under appreciated skill.
 This talk will get you thinking about this critical discipline in a more formal way.
 We'll cover: Strategies: recipes to quickly get you from "broken" to "fixed"; Virtues: the mindset and behavior of a good troubleshooter; Cleaning up: learning from failures.

-> Conor – He touches the surface of a few of his strategies in this session . more strategies are available here He touches the surface of a few strategies. more strategies are available here [strategies](http://artoftroubleshooting.com/strategies/) and a free book at [book](http://artoftroubleshooting.com/strategies/)
+> Conor – He touches the surface of a few of his strategies in this session . more strategies are available here  [strategies](http://artoftroubleshooting.com/strategies/) and a free book at [book](http://artoftroubleshooting.com/strategies/)

 *   00:38:56 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)